davidrhoden/davidrhoden-basic-netlify/timeline/buddy-long-legs-dec-6-2020.md

 ---
 title: Buddy Long Legs
 date: 2020-12-06T20:00:00.000Z
-summary: He's available to model ant hosiery you get get him to wear.
+summary: He's available to model any hosiery you can get him to wear.
-excerpt: He's available to model ant hosiery you get get him to wear.
+excerpt: He's available to model any hosiery you can get him to wear.
 image: /static/img/buddy/buddy-long-legs-dec-6-2020.jpg
 tags:
   - post